da2so/da2so.github.io/_posts/2020-08-12-Zero-Shot_Knowledge_Distillation_in_Deep_Networks.md

 In this paper, we deal with the scenario where we have no access to **(i)** any training data samples (either from the target distribution or different) **(ii)** meta-data extracted from it.

-To tackle this, our approach taps the learned parameters of the *Teacher* and produce synthesized input representations, named as *Data Impressions* ,from the underlying data distribution on which it is trained.
+To tackle this, our approach taps the learned parameters of the *Teacher* and produce synthesized input representations, named as *Data Impressions* (DIs),from the underlying data distribution on which it is trained.
 These can be used as a transfer set in order to perform knowledge distillation to a *Student* model.

 In order to craft the *Data impressions*, we model output space of the *Teacher* model.
 Let <span style="color:DodgerBlue">$s \sim p(s)$</span>, be the random vector that <span style="background-color: #B1FF8C">represents the softmax outputs of the *Teacher*</span>, <span style="color:DodgerBlue">$T(x, \theta_T)$</span>.
 We model <span style="color:DodgerBlue">$p(s^k)$</span> belonging to each class <span style="color:DodgerBlue">$k$</span>, using Dirichlet distribution.